 The Temple of Changunarayan; situated on the hillock of Dhaulagiri to the north of Bhaktapur is the oldest temple in Nepal, situated at an altitude of 5000ft.
 Changu Narayan temple has a distinct historical and architectural significance.
 The authentic and oldest every inscription is located in the precinct of Changu Narayan.
 The oldest inscription dated 464 AD is credited to have been set up by Lichchshavi King Mahadeva.
 The erection of Garuda Pillar by Manadeva is an expression of his devotion and reverence to Change Narayan as learned from the inscription, points that the temple of Changu Narayan was built sometime before 464 AD.

-British Prince Harry visited on 20 March 2016 the Patan Durbar Square, a UNESCO World Heritage Site with historical and archeological importance and the surrounding temples.
+British Prince Harry visited on 20 March 2016 the Bhaktapur Durbar Square, a UNESCO World Heritage Site with historical and archaeological importance, and the surrounding temples.
 He also observed the ongoing work to restore cultural monuments through traditional craft skills such as wood-carving and gilding.
 Prince Harry visited the Nagbahal-based Golden Temple.
 During his official-visit 2016, Prince Harry is also visited to Bhaktapur where he visited a pre-positioning site for emergency supplies.
 The facility, which is run by the Nepal Red Cross with funding from DFID, provided assistance to 800 households during the initial twenty-four hours after the April 2015 earthquake.